-Skin peels work by removing dead skin cells and by encouraging new ones to grow leading to fresher, more glowing skin.
-It seems like magic, but it’s really just 21st century technology.
+Skin peels work by removing dead skin cells and by encouraging new ones to grow to lead to fresher, more glowing skin.
+It seems like magic, but it’s really just 21st-century technology.
 It can restore damaged skin to its original, youthful condition.

-The classification of skin peels is based on concentration and type of the substance used for peeling is:-
+The classification of skin peels is based on the concentration and type of the substance used for peeling:-